nigelhorne/Geo-Coder-Free/README.md

-Refer to the source URL for licencing information for these files cities.csv is from https://www.maxmind.com/en/free-world-cities-database admin2Codes.txt is from http://download.geonames.org/export/dump/admin2Codes.txt admin1Codes.txt is from http://download.geonames.org/export/dump/admin1CodesASCII.txt
+Refer to the source URL for licencing information for these files cities.csv is from https://www.maxmind.com/en/free-world-cities-database admin1.db is from http://download.geonames.org/export/dump/admin1CodesASCII.txt admin2.db is from http://download.geonames.org/export/dump/admin2Codes.txt

 See also http://download.geonames.org/export/dump/allCountries.zip